 Google asks me for my phone number

 Google wants to keep your account secure and be sure that YOU are accessing your account but phone numbers aren’t always the best way to verify student accounts, especially for younger students without cell phones.

-Sometimes you can click “skip” or “done” without entering a phone number but if there is no other way past this message, change your password using the Self Serve Password Tool or use CBE computer password tools to clear this prompt.
+Sometimes you can click “skip” or “done” without entering a phone number but if there is no other way past this message, change your password using the Sometimes you can click “skip” or “done” without entering a phone number but if there is no other way past this message, change your password using the Sometimes you can click “skip” or “done” without entering a phone number but if there is no other way past this message, change your password using the Student Password Hub or use CBE computer password tools to clear this prompt.

 Stay safe / Don’t get hacked